We are not a government agency. We are an independent document filing service and Authorized e-File provider.

 Yes.
 All information is secure on this website.
 The information is used to complete the processing with the IRS, and nothing else.

-Our service is the fastest third party designee service.
+We are an Authorized e-File Provider.
 All EINs are guaranteed to be delivered to you on the same business day if submitted before 6pm PST, and many times EINs are received within an hour of submitting your application on the website.
 View All FAQs

 Feedback on your tax id service - by Kim Davis, February 1, 2017 - 5 / 5 stars